-Officials seek dam upgrades in alpine-lake wilderness to help salmon, water demand
+Officials seek dam upgrades in Alpine Lakes Wilderness to help salmon, water demand

 The aging infrastructure has been problematic, too.
 Last year, the dam at Eightmile Lake began to overtop and threatened to burst, before emergency repairs temporarily solved the problem.
 Right now, changing the flow of many of the dams requires that someone hike miles up steep trails and adjust them by hand.
 The hatchery, which relies on decades-old equipment to hatch and rear fish, needs maintenance and has been the subject of lawsuits over water quality and its pollution discharge.

 Officials hope that automating the seven dams’ release will provide for a more consistent flow of water that lasts through dry summers when Icicle Creek relies heavily on snowmelt.
-Climate change is expected to exacerbate current flow issues because forecasters expect precipitation to fall more often as rain rather than snow, according to the impact statement.
+Climate change is expected to worsen current flow issues because forecasters expect precipitation to fall more often as rain rather than snow, according to the impact statement.
 More rainfall during the winter months would produce a shallower snowpack, which would provide less flow from snowmelt during summer.

 In summer 2015, a drought year considered a glimpse into Washington state’s climate future, the hatchery began to experience problems as early as June, according to hatchery officials.
 By summer’s end, they had to kill thousands of fish because of disease and truck others away from the hatchery as temperatures soared.